- Our Story

 Unlike plastic toys, if these break you can usually glue them back together and we can always supply replacement parts.

-Great gift idea for Dads, Grandads and Uncles who are notoriously difficult to buy for.
-They are a great activity for people convalescing from illness or surgery, or anyone who has to be relatively inactive but still wants to be creative.
+Great gift idea for parents, grandparents, uncles and aunts.
+They are a good activity for people convalescing from illness or surgery, or anyone who has to be relatively inactive but still wants to be creative.
 They can be done by someone alone, or in pairs or in groups or as a family.
 You can buy a set and have a group challenge.
 They are often used by schools and clubs.
 Because of the broad variety of themes they do not just appeal to people with a mechanical mind.

 The models can be painted/stained for which there is guidance in the instruction booklets.
 Keep paint and decoration away from any moving parts.
 It is often good to just decorate specific detail rather than cover the whole thing.
 It is also best to get key components decorated before you begin assembly as they can be difficult to get at once the model is finished.
 Have a look at our customer gallery to be inspired by some enthusiasts’ wonderful creations.